 a.
-BON, TDA, JDA have no specific outage for Doble tests and testing is done concurrent with outages for maintenance.
+The lower Columbia projects (BON, TDA, JDA, MCN) have no specific outage for Doble tests and testing is done concurrent with outages for maintenance.

+b.
+OOS = Out of Service (unavailable to operate); RTS = Return to Service (available to operate).